 Nissan Motor Manufacturing (UK) Ltd was founded in 1984 and by 1986 the first cars were rolling off the production lines at the new state of the art factory in Sunderland.
 Since then, the plant has gone from strength to strength, with a total investment made or announced since 1984 of several billion GBP.
 Between 1986 and 2015, total production stood at over 8 million vehicles.
 Production is currently running at at around 500,000 a year with a workforce of 6,700 and supporting a further 27,000 positions in the supply chain.
-Sunderland currently produces the Juke, Note, Qashqai and LEAF EV ranges (including the LEAF's batteries), and will shortly be building the first Infiniti model to be made in Europe, the Q30, to be followed by the QX30 crossover.
+Sunderland currently produces the Juke, Qashqai and LEAF EV ranges (including the LEAF's batteries), and are now also building the first Infiniti models to be made in Europe, the Q30 and QX30 models.

 Makes (Please filter using letter below or use search to the right)